sagemath/trac_to_gh/Issue 5488.md

 # Issue 5488: optional polymake package fails to build on OS X

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5488

 Original creator: was